|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

-Further information on Raising the Participation Age can be found on the DFE website:
+Further information on Raising the Participation Age can be found on the GOV.UK website:

 DFE Final Statutory Guidance can be viewed here:

-In Hertfordshire the strategy is being managed by the 14-19 Strategy and Commissioning Team.
-Operational issues are discussed at the Raising the Participation Age Project Board.
+In Hertfordshire the strategy is being led jointly by the 14-19 Education and Skills Strategy Team and Youth Connexions working with other teams within the county as well as outside partners.
+Operational issues are discussed at the 16-24 EET (Education, Employment and Training) Participation Group meetings.

-SEND Pathfinder and RPA - Young Person's Preparing for Adulthood Transition Plan 14+ (April 2013)
+SEND - Young Person's Preparing for Adulthood Transition Plan 14+

 Hertfordshire has adopted a multi agency approach to transition planning to ensure that the process is a more consistent, person centred and holistic experience for young people and their families.
 The Learning for Living and Work Framework (LfLW) was introduced and endorsed by Justin Donovan, Chief Education Officer, as the Hertfordshire Transition Plan for all young people with a statement of SEND in September 2011.